 A spring clean of the filing cabinet and I found this.
-Written by Dad in the early days, for one of the newspapers at the time, it summarizes the unique story behind Log House Holidays when it started back in 1980.
+Written by Dad in the early days, for one of the newspapers at the time, it summarises the unique story behind Log House Holidays when it started back in 1980.
 Since then we have been the home of many happy holidays in the Cotswolds.
 From eco friendly getaways to that special honeymoon – we have the perfect holiday for you.
 I hope you enjoy the below article as much as I did…

 An Island of my Own